teamniteo/handbook/roles/support.md

 Support related issues and topics are discussed on #support channel.
 This way everyone knows what's going on and can ping in on the topic.
 Avoid pinging coworkers in private since then others won't know what's going on.

-We also have the #support-emails channel for a live stream of GrooveHQ tickets and responses.
+We also have the #support-emails channel for a live stream of Groove tickets and responses.

 Server related issues, updates and warnings are posted on #server-operations channel.